mvindahl/interword-c64/README.md

 As far as I recall, the individual sources would be compiled to binary, and the binaries would be loaded to their respective memory locations.

-I don't remember any furrter details and I won't be bothered to try.
+I don't remember any further details and I won't be bothered to try.

 ## Reviews